ifurs/dexus-vault/README.md

 | CLIENT_KEY | false | - | path to Dex GRPC client certificate key |
 | CA_CRT | false | - | path to Dex GRPC client certificate autority |

-#### About Dex auth
-if you not specified in dex certificates, simply skip them, and client will start insecure connection, also it is not required to use certificate authority when you specify client crt and client key.

 ### Vault client configuration

 | variable | required  | default | description |
 |:---------:|:---------:|:-------:|:------------:|
 | VAULT_ADDR | false | http://127.0.0.1:8200 | vault adress |